upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ## Tenancy on your control plane

 Many users create control planes that have multiple consumers.
 Suppose you are building a platform that has 10 teams who will use your control plane to create resources.
-In this example, each consuming team is a "tenant".
+In this example, each consuming team is a "tenant."
 The Kubernetes documentation on [multi-tenancy](https://kubernetes.io/docs/concepts/security/multi-tenancy/) does a thorough job covering this topic for Kubernetes generally.
 We will cover how it maps to Crossplane specifically.

 Sharing control planes can save cost and simplify administrative overhead.
 However, much like a shared Kubernetes cluster, shared control planes introduce security and performance considerations that need to be carefully evaluated.

 {{< hint "tip" >}}
 Best Practice: If you have security requirements to ensure certain teams are only able to create resources in certain cloud accounts, we strongly recommend adopting a [multi-control plane architecture](../architecture-baseline-multi) that segments teams to their own control planes.
 Discrete control planes will always be a stronger isolation boundary than namespaces.